enthought/enable/docs/source/kiva.rst

     gc.save("my_line.png")

-It is worthwhile noting that Kiva uses mathematical axes direction conventions as opposed to computer science axes conventions.
-In other words, the origin is always at the _bottom_ left of the screen, and the positive y axis goes _up_ from bottom to top; as opposed to screen coordinates which typically have the origin at the _top_ left and the positive y axis goes _down_ from top to bottom.

 Kiva is numpy-aware, and has a number of methods that allow you to pass numpy arrays of points to draw many things in one operation, with loops being performed in C where possible::